tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 -->

 ### Voting round
+{TODO: Check that the TODO on the next line has not already been resolved...}
 {TODO: EXPLAIN HOW WE REGISTER VOTES AS SPECIAL TRANSACTIONS THAT ARE THEN USED TO CHECK FOR FULFILMENT OF VOTING PROMISES}
 The pseudo-code of a non-voting round will be added in the final version of the paper.